ccamel/awesome-ccamel/README.md

 - [urql-graphql/urql](https://github.com/urql-graphql/urql) - The highly customizable and versatile GraphQL client with which you add on features like normalized caching as you grow.
 - [virtualzone/landroid-bridge](https://github.com/virtualzone/landroid-bridge) - Bridge for connecting the Worx Landroid S Lawn Mower to home automation systems like OpenHAB or FHEM.
 - [vn7n24fzkq/github-profile-summary-cards](https://github.com/vn7n24fzkq/github-profile-summary-cards) - A tool to generate your github summary card for profile README
+- [vuejs/core](https://github.com/vuejs/core) - 🖖 Vue.js is a progressive, incrementally-adoptable JavaScript framework for building UI on the web.
 - [xiguaxigua/docusaurus-plugin-drawio](https://github.com/xiguaxigua/docusaurus-plugin-drawio) - drawio render for docusaurus
 - [yutailang0119/action-ktlint](https://github.com/yutailang0119/action-ktlint) - GitHub Action for ktlint
 - [yysun/apprun](https://github.com/yysun/apprun) - AppRun is a JavaScript library for developing high-performance and reliable web applications using the elm inspired architecture, events and components.